tkiat/my-writings-public/blog/software-dev/web/cdn-with-fallback.md

 ## JavaScript

 A JavaScript file usually has variable and function declarations, so you check if one, or a few, of those variables, exists.
 I got the idea below of how to make a fallback script for jQuery from Stack Overflow.
 It really makes sense to me since 'jQuery' is quite a unique name for a function.
 Why jQuery in 2021?
-It comes with my chosen Pelican theme, not my choice, and I am lazy to remove it.
+It comes with my chosen Pelican theme and I am lazy to remove it.

 ```html
 <!--jQuery-->